WHAT COLORS ARE BEST FOR SOUTHERN EXPOSURE?

-LIGHT PAINT COLORS
+LIGHT PAINT COLORS IN LOW LIGHT

 These work well to visually perk up a low-light room.
 I particularly like the ones in the softer, stormier cool range (as shown below) rather than the icy cold end of things.
 Light, cool colors add vitality and energy to a space that can sometimes feel a bit heavy with heat.
-Remember, if the room doesn’t have much light at all (exterior or interior), you might want to read this blog post on dark rooms.
+Remember, if the room doesn’t have much light (exterior or interior), you might want to read this blog post on dark rooms.

-MEDIUM-DEPTH PAINT COLORS
+MEDIUM-DEPTH PAINT COLORS IN LOW LIGHT

 The medium-toned range can also work well in a south-facing room that doesn’t have a ton of light coming in.
 Like with well-lit rooms, I find that they balance the light quite nicely but will create a cozier, more intimate look.

-DARK PAINT COLORS
+DARK PAINT COLORS IN LOW LIGHT

 Dark colors can add personality and interest to a darker south-facing room – grounding the room and adding an intense balance to the effects of the sun’s rays – however limited they are.
 But be careful not to go too dark.
 If you truly have one wee tiny little window, you may not have enough natural light to balance out the weight of a dark color, especially if you don’t have adequate lighting.